Counselling vs Coaching vs Psychology. There are many choices available when it comes to getting assistance with your mental health or your mindset.

 Finding the Perfect Professional

-The above descriptions are all an accurate portrayal of each type of professional, but the best approach for anyone in search of guidance should be assessing professionals individually.
+The above descriptions are all an accurate portrayal of each type of professional.
+Ultimately, the choice of choosing from counselling vs coaching vs psychology is yours and the best approach to making this choice is assessing each of the professionals individually.
 If you can schedule an interview prior to the initial appointment, do so.

 Take the opportunity to ask a few questions.
 After all, the better you get to know them, the better you’ll be able to tell if they will be worth your time for the next few weeks, months, or years.